jkudish/JigoShop-Software-Add-on/README.md

 Changelog
 ===========

+### 1.8
+* Add timestamp to all API requests
+* Fix PHP notice bug with the updater class from 1.7

 ### 1.7
 * Ability to resend purchase e-mail to customers from backend
 * Fix PHP memory bug with the updater class